jfuerlinger/leabox/README.md

 # Lea's Box [D R A F T]

-This project is some kind of a port of Tonies box
+This project is a kind of a [Toniebox](https://tonies.de/toniebox/) port.

 # Hardware